awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 **Note**
 Only the `p3dn.24xlarge` and `p4d.24xlarge` instance types are supported\.
-Only Amazon Linux 2, RHEL 7/8, CentOS 7, and Ubuntu 18\.04/20\.04 base AMIs are supported\.
+Only Amazon Linux 2, RHEL 7/8, CentOS 7, Rocky Linux 8, and Ubuntu 18\.04/20\.04 base AMIs are supported\.

 **Topics**
 + [Step 1: Prepare an EFA\-enabled security group](#nccl-start-base-setup)